utopia-os/utopia-os.github.io/docs/docs/utopia-ui/market-components.md

 # Market Components

-Offers and Needs in the categorized p2p Market Place
+Ads (Offers and Needs) in the categorized p2p Market Place

 * Offers (Skills, Things to lend, Give Away, ...)
 * Needs
+* Ads have tags which could be used as filters
+* Images for ads
+* Matchmaking via Tags

+## Requirements

+### UX Design

+* Offers and needs as cards with different background colors
+    * light blue for offers
+    * light orange for needs

+* Cards have
+    * Image
+    * User Avatar
-* Categories
+    * Name
     * Tags
-* Images
-* Matchmaking (Offers and Needs with the same Tag)

-### Requirements
-We need some UX Design
+* Search Bar on Top
+* Index with all Tags linking to related ads